-Seasonal Affective Disorder (SAD), often called "winter blues," is a type of depression that only occurs during a specific time of the year - most often, beginning in the fall and continuing throughout the winter months.
-It is thought to be linked to changes in the body caused by reduced sunshine in winter, and it can cause exhaustion, feelings of hopelessness and depression, irritability, and changes in sleeping patterns and appetite.
+Seasonal Affective Disorder (SAD), often called "winter blues," is a type of depression that only occurs during a specific time of year - most often, in the beginning in the fall and continuing throughout the winter months.
+It is thought to be linked to changes in the body caused by reduced sunshine in winter, causing exhaustion, feelings of hopelessness and depression, irritability, and changes in sleeping patterns and appetite.

-While very severe cases of SAD should be treated with a doctor's help, milder mood changes can be ameliorated at home just by making a few changes to your diet.
+While very severe cases of SAD should be treated with a doctor's help, milder mood changes can be ameliorated at home by making a few simple changes to your diet.